 Digital files and reports can be accessed by people who are authorized to view or update them anytime no matter where they may be.
 This makes way for easier collaboration between members of the same team and allows each of them to update the file quickly.
 This is not possible with printed files and documents.

 It’s Friendly to the Environment

-According to expert observation by The World Count, about 50% of waste from businesses consist of paper while offices in the United States consume 12.1 trillion sheets of paper per year.
+According to expert observation by The World Count, about 50% of waste from businesses consists of paper while offices in the United States consume 12.1 trillion sheets of paper per year.

 Paper is made from trees.
 Man’s huge appetite for paper is the cause of 14% of the deforestation that happens in our planet today.
 We destroy approximately 4.1. million hectares of forest each year to satisfy our need for paper.

 Strive to attain a paperless system in your business.
-It is a decision you make not just to minimize costs but to preserve the beauty and health of the planet we live in.
+It is a decision you make not just to minimize costs but to preserve the beauty and health of the planet we live on.

 Let OneDoc help you achieve that goal.
 Call us toll-free at 1.844.633.3050.